California Nonresident Tuition Exemption (AB 540)

 - Nonresident students meeting the criteria will be exempted from the payment of nonresident tuition, but they will not be classified as California residents.
 They continue to be "nonresidents."

 - Beginning January 1, 2013, AB540/undocumented students will be eligible for state financial aid.
-This includes Extended Opportunity Programs and Services (EOPS), Board of Governors Fee Waiver (BOGW), and Cal Grant.
+This includes Extended Opportunity Programs and Services (EOPS), California College Promise Grant (formerly known as the BOG [Board of Governors] Fee Waiver), and Cal Grant.
 However, they do not qualify for federal financial aid.

 How to Request Exemption From Nonresident Tuition